mzazon/awesome-cloud-projects/aws/continuous-deployment-codedeploy/continuous-deployment-codedeploy.md

    # Create a failing deployment by introducing errors
    cd $REPO_NAME

-   # Create a broken version
+   # Create a broken version for rollback testing
    cat > scripts/validate_service.sh << 'EOF'
 #!/bin/bash
 exit 1  # This will cause validation to fail